How Long Will an RV Fridge Run on Propane?

 Do I Need a Battery to Run My Refrigerator on Propane?

-You might think that since your fridge is running on propane that a battery is not required.
+You might think that since your fridge is running on propane a battery is not required.
 However, since all modern RV fridges have a control board that acts as the brain of the unit, a battery is required to run the control board.

 Can I Drive or Tow My Camper with My RV Fridge on Propane?

-Now that you have your RV fridge all set up and ready to go, you are probably wondering whether it is safe to drive with it running?
-The short answer is yes, you can tow with the fridge running on propane, but there are risks you will need to accept.
+Now that you have your RV fridge all set up and ready to go, you are probably wondering whether it is safe to drive with it running.
+The short answer is yes.
+You can tow with the fridge running on propane, but there are risks you will need to accept.

-Then there is a small risk that while towing your camper or driving your RV that there could be a fire or explosion.
+Then there is a small risk that while towing your camper or driving your RV there could be a fire or explosion.
 You have to keep in mind that you will be driving with an open flame.
 While it is contained and very low risk, there is always a risk that something could go wrong when a fire is involved.

-Typically, you will be able to drive without any issues, but if something out of the ordinary happens like a tire blowing out, there could be a propane line rupture or leak.
+Typically, you will be able to drive without any issues, but if something out of the ordinary happens, like a tire blowing out, there could be a propane line rupture or leak.
 If that leak comes in contact with fire, then there could be an explosion.
 So, while you will probably be fine, you need to be aware of the risks.

 How Long Will an RV Fridge Run on a Battery?